maevecrossan/nomad-narratives/README.md

 If a logged-in user tries to access this page, they will be redirected.

 ### Contact Us Page
-The contact page is in the same style as the sign in and sign up pages.
-It is accessible for all users (logged in or out) and requires users to enter in their name, email and a message.
-The valid submitted data will be sent to and visible in the admin panel by staff users.
-A success message will appear when a form is successfully submitted.
+The contact page follows the same style as the sign-in and sign-up pages, featuring a clean and minimal design.
+It is accessible to all users, whether they are logged in or not.

+Users must enter their name, email, and a message.
+If any of these fields contain invalid or missing information, an error message will be displayed under the relevant field(s).

+Upon successful submission, a confirmation message will appear to inform the user that their message has been sent.
+The submitted data will be stored and made visible in the admin panel for staff users to review.

 ### New Post Page
 The new post page is accessible only to authorised users.
 Should unauthorised users attempt to access it, they will be redirected back to the welcome page.